 See also Unit timetable information

 This unit requires a minimum of 144 hours equivalent of placement with a partner organisation.
-Students are also required on-campus to attend two 3-hour seminars prior to departure, a 3-hour seminar over moodle and a 3-hour seminar on completion.
+Students are also required on-campus to attend 1 X 3-hour seminar prior to departure, and a 3-hour seminar on completion.
 It is anticipated that the remaining hours to complete a total of 288 hours will be spent on relevant readings, reflection and maintenance of a detailed journal, and progressive work towards a final report.

 Students who have attained a distinction average and who have completed 96 points of study with a minimum of 48 points in Arts